 A Hard To Solve Tandem Formula

 The second factor is the massive factor of tanks.
-In order to effectively use them, one has to ascertain a precise knowledge of the terrain and then master the logistical complexities of providing fuel and ammunition to tanks, as well as their maintenance.
+To effectively use them, one has to ascertain a precise knowledge of the terrain and then master the logistical complexities of providing fuel and ammunition to tanks, as well as their maintenance.
 A comparison between the maneuvering of a tanks squadron and the maneuvering of a horde consisting of 30 to 40 elephants would give an immediate understanding to its difficulty: instead of being a formidable weapon, it would constitute a cumbersome burden in one's hands.

 The third factor is the tankers' attitude.
 In any Armed Forces, the black beret tankers are always a breed of proud warriors.
 They always look down on infantrymen, partly due to the mere fact of the vantage point of their high seating positions (looking down the foot soldiers walking pitifully below them) and partly due to their required qualification of sophisticated technical knowledge.
 As a result, tanks Commanders don't easily take orders from Infantry Commanders.
 That explained why ARVN tanks Commanders felt unhappy when Armor Regiment was renamed to Armor Squadron, which put them one level below the Commander of an Infantry Regiment.
 Nonetheless, tankers do realize that without the help of accompanying infantrymen, a tank would be like a blind-folded horse, easily knocked down by individual anti-tank rifles.

-It is because of all the above-mentioned factors that a Commander has to be exceptionally competent and well respected in order to handle with efficiency the Tandem Infantry Armor Formula.
+It is because of all the above-mentioned factors that a Commander has to be exceptionally competent and well respected to handle with efficiency the Tandem Infantry Armor Formula.
 That explains why General Nguyen Van Minh, a weak military leader, had to disband the 3rd Corps Armor Brigade and the 3rd Corps Assault Task Force at the end of 1971, rather than to make use of these two formidable and yet cumbersome big units.

 He was able to do so due to his natural ability to learn by proxy.
-General Hieu learned the tactical maneuvering of tanks and armored vehicles by just listening to tankers whenever he got the opportunities to converse with them, i.e. Major George E. Kimball (his sponsor officer when Major Hieu was attending the US Army College of High Command and General Staff, Fort Leavenworth, Kansas, in 1963), Captain Tran Quang Khoi (Head of G3, when Colonel Hieu was 2nd Corps Chief of Staff under Commanding General Tri in 1964), General Harry Kinnard (1st US Calvary Division when he was still 2nd Corps Chief off Staff under Commanding General Vinh Loc, in 1965, and when he was Brigadier Commanding General of 22nd Division in 1966), Colonel John Hayes (Senior Advisor, ARVN 5th Division, in 1969-1970), Major Shouse (G3 Advisor, ARVN 5th Division in 1970).
+General Hieu learned the tactical maneuvering of tanks and armored vehicles by just listening to tankers whenever he got the opportunities to converse with them, i.e. Major George E. Kimball (his sponsor officer when Major Hieu was attending the US Army College of High Command and General Staff, Fort Leavenworth, Kansas, in 1963), Captain Tran Quang Khoi (Head of G3, when Colonel Hieu was 2nd Corps Chief of Staff under Commanding General Tri in 1964), General Harry Kinnard (1st US Cavalry Division when he was still 2nd Corps Chief of Staff under Commanding General Vinh Loc, in 1965, and when he was Brigadier Commanding General of 22nd Division in 1966), Colonel John Hayes (Senior Advisor, ARVN 5th Division, in 1969-1970), Major Shouse (G3 Advisor, ARVN 5th Division in 1970).
 Colonel Le Khac Ly, 22nd Division Chief of Staff, recounted that when General Hieu took over the command of the 22nd Division, he confided in him: "I was not meant to be a tactical commander, but rather a strategist in an international general staff command."
 Colonel Ly added: "General Hieu was just modest in saying so: he learned and caught up very quickly, and in no time he became an accomplished Commander of a tactical division."

 General Hieu's Military Exploits using the Tandem Formula